44 results found with an empty search

 - Events | My Site 2

-Title Join us at the Blandford Fashion Museum on April 2, 2026 at 10:30 AM for a fun, hands-on event where you can create your own Easter decorations!
-Don’t miss out on making your space extra special this Easter!
-We will stitch an easy pattern onto wooden eggs and make a window decoration.
+Step out in Style this Spring!
+Join us at the Blandford Fashion Museum on April 2, 2026 at 1:30 PM for a fun, hands-on Easter craft session!
+We'll be making cute Easter chicks and colorful Easter baskets—perfect for celebrating the season.
+Don’t miss out on this egg-cellent event!
 All materials are supplied.
-A drink and a biscuit are included in the price and you can also look around the Fashion Museum, if you wish.
-All children must be accompanied by a parent/carer.
-This workshop must have 4 attendees to run, so invite your friends to join you. https://www.eventbrite.co.uk/e/easter-decorations-tickets-1984771603294?aff=ebdssbdestsearch Previous Next
+Children must be accompanied by a parent/carer.
+A drink and a biscuit are included in the price and you may also look around the Fashion Museum if you wish.
+This workshop must have 4 attendees to run. https://www.eventbrite.co.uk/e/get-egg-cited-and-make-some-easter-chicks-and-easter-baskets-tickets-1984769484958?aff=ebdssbdestsearch